 - Note all of the auto-filled suggestions that Amazon generates in the search bar

 This method is so effective because autofill suggestions are things that Amazon customers are actually searching for.
 You'll have a list of related phrases and words that can support your keyword strategy.

 However, while using this method generates relevant keyword suggestions, it will not give you an indication of performance metrics like search volume.

-Sellzone is a suite of tools to help you optimize and manage your Amazon listings.
-Its Traffic Insights tool allows you to assess your market and audience potential using existing listings.
+The Semrush AppCenter has a suite of tools tailored to help you optimize and manage your Amazon listings.
+The Traffic Insights for Amazon tool allows you to assess your market and audience potential using existing listings.

 Keyword Research Using Amazon Automatic Campaigns

 You can use Amazon's Automatic Campaigns tool to review your existing product listings on Amazon and discover other potential search terms that your product already converts for.
 The tool also includes a keyword report, which can be useful in doing additional keyword research